 The real price per kWh depends on each company’s methods for coming up with the rate, and these calculations are based on how much energy is actually used by a home.

 If your usage is different than the average, you might pay a significantly different rate than the advertised price per kWh.

 ComparePower eliminates this uncertainty.

-This website lets you to shop for a specific rate based on how much electricity you will really use.
+This website lets you shop for a specific rate based on how much electricity you will actually use.

 To figure out your average usage every month, look at your old power bills – ideally 12-months’ worth –and plug the numbers into ComparePower.
 The software instantly provides an accurate estimate of what you’ll pay, and you can sign up with a provider without ever leaving the website.

 ComparePower examines the terms of each contract in detail, making sure that no special conditions or hidden fees impact the rate you’ll pay.

 Don’t forget: Past bills are the best way to get an accurate estimate of your energy usage, and accurate estimates mean accurate rates.
 You’ll save more money if you can plug in your home’s actual history.